-- 14. When the shafts are properly aligned and touching end to end, push the sleeve up and re-install the two coupling half-shell connectors. - 15.
-Tighten the two clamp bolts by turning clockwise. - 16.
-Charge the gelcoat accumulator if applicable to your system. - 17.
-Close the ball valve that the bottom of the gelcoat filter body. - 18.
+- 16. Charge the gelcoat accumulator (if applicable to the system). - 17.
+Close the ball valve at the bottom of the gelcoat filter body. - 18.
 While pressing the pump prime button, adjust the pump regulator to the desired air pressure. - 19.
 Close the ball valve on the catalyst manifold. - 20.
 Using the catalyst drive, hand prime the catalyst pump pressure and replace the pivot pin into the slide drive assembly. - 21.
 Adjust the spray pattern as desired.